Muramatsu2602/Muramatsu2602/README.md

 ## I'm a Student, Wannabe Developer and Tech Enthusiast!
 - 🎓 I’m currently working towards a B.Sc.
 Computer Science degree
-- 🌱 I’m trying to learn a bit of everything programming-related
+- 🌱 I'm learning some python and web dev for fun!
 - 🥅 2020 Goals: To make problem-solving a habit

 ### Connect with me: